-Well, even if you aren't nodding along happily on the other side of this screen, we're guessing you've had an experience or two where what gets said out loud, what gets left unsaid, and what is actually meant are three different things entirely.
+Well, even if you aren't nodding along on the other side of this screen, we're guessing you've had an experience or two where a) what's said out loud, b) what's left unsaid, and c) what's actually meant are three entirely different things.

-Sadly, friends, this story is not that straightforward.
-But that seems fair to us—after all, life isn't that straightforward either.
-More specifically, relationships aren't straightforward, and even more specifically, interpersonal communication isn't straightforward.
+Sadly, we'll never know for sure.
+This story—deceptively simply—is anything but straightforward.
+But that seems fair to us—after all, life isn't all that straightforward.
+More specifically, interpersonal communication isn't straightforward, and even more specifically, relationships aren't straightforward.

 "Hills Like White Elephants" is a great portrait of how we talk at, to, and past each other; how we can go on and on and never quite get at what it is we really want to say.
-This story is a chance to reflect on the way we talk to our loved ones (and we're not talking about our accents), and what we might, or might not, reveal when we do open up our wordholes.
+This story is a chance to reflect on the way we talk to our loved ones (and we're not talking about our accents), and what we might, or might not, reveal when we do open our traps and start yammering.